 Medical findings have also determined that as we age we build up toxins in our body that cause the deterioration of healthy tissue which, in turn, creates the nerve endings to spasm, hence the burning and throbbing sensations.
 Therefore, as a step in our treatment program we work to reduce and extract these toxins from the extremities with detoxification supplements and diet modifications.
 We find that this “Detoxification Process” is a step that many physicians do not address.

 Another interesting development of research concluded that the reduction in blood flow causes nerve and tissue damage.
 Advancements in light therapy have identified that the use of specific spectrums and frequencies can stimulate blood flow and tissue rejuvenation in the subdermal layers.
 This is very effective for patients that experience nerve damage as a side effect of chemotherapy and even diabetes.

-The Neuropathy Blueprint Solution Can Work For You
+This Neuropathy Program Can Work For You

 Are you tired of managing the side effects of medication?
 Is your neuropathy medication becoming less effective?
 If so, our drug-free and non-surgical solution that can provide you with relief and restore normal nerve response.

-Our Neuropathy Blueprint step treatment programs is often more effective than drug therapy because the current medicine for neuropathy only masks the sensations and doesn’t effectively treat or recondition the nerves to restore normal function.
+Our Neuropathy treatment programs is often more effective than drug therapy because the current medicine for neuropathy only masks the sensations and doesn’t effectively treat or recondition the nerves to restore normal function.
 Our breakthrough program helps to stimulate the nerves and improves blood flow which nourishes the tissue in your extremities – legs, feet, toes, hands and fingers.
 The result is no more pins and needles and less pain.